WiFiRanger has a long history of serving the RV market with indoor routers and roof-mounted long-range gear that many have come to rely on.

 It comes packaged bundled with the Core, though you can request an upgrade to the a GoAC instead when ordering with WiFiRanger.

-We expect that the GoAC and SkyPro will prove to be a very popular unofficial combo.
+For those wanting all the bells and whistles, we expect that the GoAC and SkyPro will prove to be a very popular unofficial combo.

 WiFiRanger EliteAC Pack (GoAC & EliteAC) - $699.99